3D VEGETATION MODELING FOR Unity

 Fully Editable With Modeler Subscription

 Every model in the set comes in both SRT (SpeedTree Run-time) and SPM (SpeedTree Procedural Model) file formats.
-SRTs are compiled from SPMs and drop directly into the Unreal Engine.
+SRTs are compiled from SPMs and drop directly into the Unity 5.
 SPMs are editable within the SpeedTree Modeler.
 Even if you like to create your trees from scratch in the Modeler, starting with a fully-realized model can speed things along a great deal.

 If nothing else, the Modeler can be used to create a new random variation of each tree with a single click.